 You should submit your transcripts and any other required documents as early as possible.
 All required documents will be listed in your JOIN U of T portal.
 The deadline for submitting transcripts and English language test scores (if required) is February 1.
 Transcripts should be submitted electronically.
 You need to ask your institution to submit your updated electronic official final transcript(s) directly to email@example.com.
 Include your first and last name and your U of T student/applicant number when requesting your transcript(s).
 Visit the Future Students site for instructions on how to submit your documents electronically.

 Students transferring from another U of T campus or faculty do not need to submit a transcript of their U of T studies.

-The time it takes to assess transfer credits varies depending on a number of factors such as whether or not the documentation in your file is complete, where your studies were completed, and the time period during which your transfer credit request is received.
-A Canadian university assessment takes approximately four weeks, and an international assessment up to ten weeks.
+The time it takes to assess transfer credits varies depending on a number of factors, such as whether or not the documentation in your file is complete, where your studies were completed and the time period during which your transfer credit request is received.
+A Canadian university assessment takes approximately four weeks and an international assessment can take up to 10 weeks.